alexjeman/django-swagger-api-boilerplate/README.md

 cd server
 ```

-# Add db connection and settings settings for the installed packages
+# Add db connection and settings for the installed packages
 ```
 """ api_project/settings.py """